RussEbbing/ThisDate/Documentation/index.md

                               int? year1, int? year2)
 ```

 ### ThisDate Core Methods

 The following are the 'core' methods.
-See technical documentation for nitty gritty details.
+See API documentation for further details.

 ```
 // Returnd date, x (+/-) days from the current date, skipping all non work days.